Impression-Aware Recommender Systems: Datasets with Impressions

 \subsection{Public Datasets with Contextual Impressions}

-We identify three public datasets containing contextual impressions.
+We identify four public datasets containing contextual impressions.
 In those datasets, a contextual impression is a tuple containing, at least, a user identifier and an impression as a vector of item identifiers.
 In two datasets, the tuple also contains an item identifier representing the interacted item.
-When the user did not interact with any item in the impression, the item identifier is empty or replaced with a unique code.
-In the other dataset, labels are included with the items in the impression, where each label indicates whether the user interacted with the item.
+When the user did not interact with any item in the impression, the item identifier placed in the dataset is empty or replaced with a unique code.
+In the two other datasets, the tuple contains an additional vector of labels with the same number of elements as the impression vector.
+In this vector, there is one label for each impressed item, where the label indicates the type of user feedback such item received.

 Two datasets contain the item identifier in the contextual impression.
-The \datasetcw dataset~\cite{DBLP:conf/cikm/PerezMaureraFDSSC20/contentwise-impressions} contains impressions from an online streaming media service.\footnote{Instructions to access the \datasetcw dataset are available at \url{https://github.com/ContentWise/contentwise-impressions}} The data was collected from January to April 2019.
+The \datasetcw dataset~\cite{DBLP:conf/cikm/PerezMaureraFDSSC20/contentwise-impressions} contains impressions from an online streaming media service.\footnote{\datasetcw is accessible at \url{https://github.com/ContentWise/contentwise-impressions}} The data was collected from January to April 2019.
 Users are anonymized registered accounts with the service, and items are the media content related to TV series and movies.
 The dataset also contains on-screen layout information: the position of the impression on a two-dimensional layout.
 Lastly, most impressions in the dataset do not contain interacted items.
-The \datasetfinn~\cite{DBLP:conf/recsys/EideLFRJV21/datasets/finn-no-dataset-1,finn-no-dataset-2} dataset contains contextual impressions from an e-commerce service.\footnote{The \datasetfinn dataset is accessible at \url{https://github.com/finn-no/recsys_slates_dataset}} The data was collected over thirty days; however, the dataset does not contain the date and time of impressions or interactions.
+The \datasetfinn~\cite{DBLP:conf/recsys/EideLFRJV21/finn-no-slates-dataset,DBLP:journals/datamine/EideLF22/dynamic-slate-recommendation-with-gated-recurrent-units-and-thompson-sampling} dataset contains contextual impressions from an e-commerce service.\footnote{\datasetfinn is accessible at \url{https://github.com/finn-no/recsys_slates_dataset}} The data was collected over thirty days; however, the dataset does not contain the date and time of impressions or interactions.
 Users are registered accounts, and items are products and goods.
 Similar to the \datasetcw dataset, most impressions do not contain interactions.
 The dataset contains impressions generated by a search engine and a recommender system.